noplacenoaddress/RNMnetwork/Part 1 - The north Italy crew, the Illuminati digital mafia/11 - hierachical tree.md

 "Illuminati" is a series of interconnected pyramid structures.
 A series of interconnected frauds.
 Every structure got a number.

-In Barcelona for example the structure number four is sex related, six drug related, five is property of the leader of the Italian crew, two of a woman that administrate like two thousands of girls, many reduced to heroin addiction and prostitution and the one is composed by four chief.
+In Barcelona for example the structure number four is sex related, six drug related, five is property of the leader of the Italian crew, two of a woman that administrate like two thousands of girls, many reduced to heroin addiction and prostitution.

 Every structure in the low level are slavery.
 Or forced prostitution or forced drug selling without any rewards.
 This for the first year for womens and two for mans.
 But womens always remains in the theme of prostitution, simply go ahead if they are sweetie and start to gain some money in litecoin.
 Every up level gain a little from the levels belows.